sgutma59/OpenAlexBibliographyBot/tutorial.md

 This tutorial will guide you through creating a command-line python bot that automatically fetches academic research papers from scholarly graphs and saves them as a bibliography in a CSV file.

 We'll be using the free OpenAlex API to find papers on any topic you choose.
 We won't have time to look at any other graphs but this code can be easily modified to work with other scholarly graphs like Semantic Scholar.

-By the end, we will have a script that runs searches from the command line: (`python3 openalex.py "algorithmic bias" --pages 10 --since 2018`) and instantly outputs a bibliography of relevant research in a `.csv` file, including title, year, authors, venue, citation count, doi, url, open access status, linked pdf, concepts, type, and abstract.
+By the end, we will have a script that runs searches from the command line: (`python3 openalex.py "algorithmic bias" --since 2020`) and instantly outputs a bibliography of relevant research in a `.csv` file, including title, year, authors, venue, citation count, doi, url, open access status, linked pdf, concepts, type of record, and abstract.

 ### Preliminaries

-Before we start, make sure you have Python installed (replace 'python3' with 'python' and vice versa as needed.)
+Before we start, make sure you have Python installed (and remember to replace 'python3' with 'python' and vice versa as needed.)
 You will also need to install two Python libraries, `requests` and `pandas`.
 You can install them using pip:

 ```bash
 pip install requests pandas
 ```
-- **requests:** A library for making HTTP requests to websites and APIs.
+- **requests:** This is a library for making HTTP requests to websites and APIs.
-- **pandas:** A library for data analysis and manipulation which we use to organize our data and save it to a formatted csv.file.
+- **pandas:** This is a library for data analysis and manipulation which we use to organize our data and save it to a formatted csv.file.

 ---

 ## Step 1: Setting Up the Script and Imports

 First, create a new Python file named `openalex.py`.
 This single file will contain all of our necessary code.
-However, we will need to create a few very small additional files if we want to automate the workflow on git.
+(However, we will need to create a few small additional files if we want to automate the workflow on git.
+I won't be going over that part as it's equivalent to what we did in class with the twitterbot minus the API key, but it's in the git if you're interested.)

-At the top of the .py file, we start by importing all the libraries we need, including argparse, and defining the base URL for the OpenAlex API.
+At the top of the .py file, we start by defining the base URL for the OpenAlex API, and importing all the libraries we need, including argparse.
 Argparse allows us to create command-line interfaces and define arguments like topic, --pages, and --since, letting us select different search queries and options from the terminal without having to edit the code itself each time we want to change the search.

 ```python
 """